jharwell/sierra/docs/src/plugins/prod/graphs.rst

      - Required?
      - Meaning

-   * - ``src_stem``
+   * - ``src``
      - Yes
-     - The filepath of the source data file relative to the output directory for an :term:`Experimental Run`, sans the extension.
+     - The path of the source data file, relative to the output directory for an :term:`Experimental Run` and without the file extension.
+It is a path, not a bare stem: it may name a file in a subdirectory.
+It is matched *exactly*, not as a substring: a bare name (``output1D``) resolves at the output root, and a file in a subdirectory must be named by its path (``subdir1/subdir2/output1D``).
+A value matching more than one file is an error.

-   * - ``dest_stem``
+   * - ``dest``
      - No
-     - The filepath of the graph to be generated; the extension/image type is determined by the backend.
+     - The path of the graph to be generated (relative to the graph output directory, without the extension -- the extension/image type is determined by the backend).
 This allows multiple graphs to be generated from the same data file by plotting different combinations of columns.
-If omitted, defaults to ``src_stem``.
+If omitted, defaults to ``src``.

    * - ``type``
      - Yes